Old car logos: American car companies that went out of business

 Logo Edsel

 For a brief period from 1956 to 1959.
 Edsel was a division of Ford Motor Company and set out to make a difference in an increasingly competitive automotive sector.
-Despite grand ambitions, Edsel cars were received disapprovingly at best, resulting in the brand failing to live up to its expectations.
+Despite grand ambitions, Edsel cars were received disapprovingly at best, resulting in the brand failing to meet its expectations.

-The design of Edsel cars, as well as their pricing policies, also played a role in the lack of success.
-Focused on the middle price range, the brand found itself sandwiched between established brands that offered cheaper and more luxurious options.
-In a sense, Edsel found itself in a “no man’s land” of price and value, which contributed to its eventual decline.
+The design of Edsel cars, as well as their pricing policies, also contributed to their failure.
+Focused on the middle price range, the brand was sandwiched between established brands that offered cheaper and more luxurious options.
+In a sense, Edsel found itself in a “no man’s land” of price and value, contributing to its eventual decline.

-The logo remains an emblematic element of the branding story.
-The choice of colors and design elements reflects the high hopes and considerable ambition that Ford Motor Company had for Edsel.
+The logo remains a symbolic element of the branding story.
+The choice of colors and design elements reflects Ford Motor Company’s high hopes and considerable ambition for Edsel.

 Franklin